The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Methods and data

-Modeling these entities at a fine-grained level allows a detailed assessment of how different categories of users interact with their renewable energy systems over time.
+Modeling RECs at a fine-grained level allows a detailed assessment of how different categories of users interact with their renewable energy systems over time.
 This insight is crucial for calculating quantities such as self-consumed energy and injected energy into the grid, which are useful for determining the change in energy volumes and thus for estimating economic market variables.
-An overview of the proposed bottom-up engineering methodology is shown in Fig. \ref{fig:bottom_up_eng}, which is explained in the following paragraphs.
+An overview of the proposed bottom-up engineering methodology is shown in Fig. \ref{fig:bottom_up_eng}, which is explained in the following paragraphs.\\

 To develop our behavioral energy model of prosumers, we designed a modeling scheme that represents five prosumer/producer categories, namely residential, schools, commercial, office, and standalone PV systems.
-Except for the standalone PV systems (which act purely as generators without any demand), all user categories are equipped with both PV production and electric load, connected to the national power grid.
+Except for the standalone PV systems (which act purely as generators without any demand), all user categories are equipped with both PV production and electric load, connected to the national power grid.\\

 From real-world data collected across operating RECs in Italy, as described in the previous Section \ref{sec:mappingCER_sub}, we estimated the average PV nominal capacity installed for each prosumer category within different RECs.
 These values were then used to scale hourly-based annual PV production profiles, obtained from location-specific PV yield profiles for seven representative cities covering the main Italian market zones: Milan for NORD, Florence for CNORD, Rome for CSUD, Brindisi for SUD, Catanzaro for CALA, Palermo for SICI, and Cagliari for SARD.

-Consumption patterns for each prosumer were modeled using nPro \citep{wirtz_npro_2023}, a load profiling tool capable of generating hourly demand curves based on user-specific behavior.
-To explore different energy scenarios, the load profiles were scaled to achieve three predefined self-consumption levels: 45\%, 50\%, and 55\%.
+The exact installation coordinates were therefore not defined at the single-prosumer level, since all prosumers belonging to the same market zone were assigned the same representative irradiance profile.\\